CodedChai/codedchai.github.io/_posts/2019-12-16-chip-8-interpreter-part-2.md

 Wait a second... where's the main loop then?
 Since Render is only called on render is that what we are going to use to emulate each cycle?
 Wouldn't a variable framerate change this?

 What a fantastic observation!!
 We will be getting around to that next time.
 Here's a [hint](https://github.com/AfBu/haxe-CHIP-8-emulator/wiki) though.
-We'll be looking to achieve a 500 Hz CPU speed.
+We'll be looking to achieve a blazing fast 500 Hz CPU speed.